The Path from Matter to Consciousness

 Overview

-The aim of the Abhidhamma, is to draw within the aspirant of knowledge an image of reality, …an inner cosmos, however imperfect, which with every act of processing an impression or life experience, should become more real.
+Concluding, let us examine the meaning and significance of this first part.
+As we have indicated in the introduction, the aim of the Abhidhamma system, is to draw within the aspirant of knowledge an image of reality —an inner cosmos so-to-say, however imperfect, which with every act of processing an impression or life experience, should become an inner reality.

 Whoever seeks to become wise, whoever seeks to become a superior person, must draw into himself life experiences and process them in line with his chosen path.
 Both good and bad experiences have to be welcomed, as the path to wisdom requires the understanding of both.
-Working in this way on his path, a person begins to remember his life experiences in an intelligent way.
-While before he might have remembered everything ever lamenting, and ever seeing himself as a victim, now both the good and the bad can be made to serve as an aid to his inner growth.
+For that end, I have given so far a basic means to investigate and understand experiences of a quiet broad spectrum.

 Mind can be divided into emotions (or mind-states), mental processes and ideas.
 Emotions although usually containing all the mental factors shown, are most easily knowable through the factors of mental-life (mental-life faculty) and feeling.
 Mental Processes, although containing all the above-shown factors of mind, may be most easily knowable through the mental factors of mental application, mental sustainment, and decision, (perhaps with exception of the life-continuum).
 Ideas (or concepts) (together with physical objects) are the contents of the thinking mind.